andrew/ultimate-awesome/README.md

 - [awesome-comfyui](https://github.com/lucianosb/awesome-comfyui) - An awesome & curated list of cool tools for ComfyUI.
 - [awesome-learn-to-code](https://github.com/mike-north/awesome-learn-to-code) - A list of awesome resources for learning to code.
 - [awesome_or-tools](https://github.com/or-tools/awesome_or-tools) - A curated list of awesome OR-Tools community resources.
-- [awesome-earth-engine-apps](https://github.com/philippgaertner/awesome-earth-engine-apps) - A collection of all public Google Earth Engine Apps. .
 - [awesome-data-science-viz](https://github.com/quantmind/awesome-data-science-viz) - :boom: :chart_with_upwards_trend: A curated list of data science, analysis and visualization tools.
 - [awesome-hbase](https://github.com/rayokota/awesome-hbase) - A curated list of awesome HBase projects and resources.
 - [awesome-elm-gamedev](https://github.com/rofrol/awesome-elm-gamedev) - A curated list of useful Elm tutorials, libraries and software for Game Development.
 Inspired by awesome list.
 Feel free to contribute.